Search

 (b) A qualified rigger (a rigger who is also a qualified person) must inspect the rigging prior to each shift.

-(c) The headache ball, hook or load must not be used to transport personnel, except as provided in (d) of this subsection.
+(c) You must not use the headache ball, hook or load to transport personnel, except as provided in (d) of this subsection.

 (d) Cranes or derricks may be used to hoist employees on a personnel platform when work under this part is being conducted if all the applicable provisions of Part L of this chapter are met.